-We require an application that can be dropped off, mailed, or emailed to our main office in Laramie, with some exceptions.
-See instructions at the end of the application you are filling out to find out more information where to submit your application.
+Our application can be downloaded below, mailed, picked up at our offices, or filled our completely online.
+If you are not completing an online application, see instructions at the end of the application you are filling out to find out more information where to submit your application.
 We contact survivors to schedule a screening appointment after receiving applications. *Please follow up with us if you do not hear from us within 1 week.* There are many moving parts in our office and we appreciate your patience.
 Applications can be filled online found below or at your local Domestic Violence and Sexual Assault shelter.

-This cover page is required for domestic violence & sexual assault cases in addition to the application.
+This cover page is required (except for online applications) for domestic violence & sexual assault cases in addition to the application.

 If you are a survivor of domestic violence, sexual assault, and/or stalking.
 In addition, if you are worried about your immigration status being used against you.

 Laws related to sexual discrimination, harassment, and violence in academic institutions include Title IX and other policies.